KarloSiric/CypherEngine/README.md

 # CypherEngine

-CypherEngine is a C++20 game engine project with C-style runtime code.
+CypherEngine is a C++20 game engine project written with C-style runtime code, explicit ownership, module prefixes, and data-oriented systems.

-The engine is being built from scratch for learning and for eventually making a real 3D game.
-The codebase favors plain structs, free functions, explicit ownership, module prefixes, and data-oriented systems over class-heavy architecture.

-Current work includes a common runtime layer, custom memory allocators, virtual filesystem, CypherPak package archives, SDL3 windowing, OpenGL/glad rendering bootstrap, math foundations, logging, config, commands, cvars, tests, and benchmarks.

 CypherEngine studies ideas from idTech, GoldSrc/Source, and early CryEngine-era engines as engineering references.
 It is not a fork and does not copy their implementations.

+Current work is focused on the common runtime foundation: Tier0/Tier1 utilities, memory, VFS, package archives, diagnostics, tests, and benchmarks.

 ## Stack

 - C++20
 - CMake
 - vcpkg
+- Catch2
+- Google Benchmark
 - SDL3
 - OpenGL with glad
-- Catch2
-- Google Benchmark
-- FreeType, HarfBuzz, libpng, libjpeg-turbo
 - OpenAL Soft
-- libsodium
-- LZ4, Zstd, xxHash
+- LZ4, Zstd, xxHash, libsodium
-- meshoptimizer
+- meshoptimizer, FreeType, HarfBuzz
-- Tracy
+- Tracy later for profiling

 ## Build